Key Takeaways

 If you hear anyone repeating the old misinformation, send them this article for a simple explanation of the law.
 At minimum, at least know that a Minnesota felony conviction doesn’t always impair gun rights.

 The law automatically restores rights upon discharge from probation or sentence; if the Minnesota felony conviction was not on the list in Minn.
 Stat.
 624.712, subdivision 5.
-That statute lists the mislabeled Minnesota felony “crimes of violence.”
+That statute lists the Minnesota felony “crimes of violence.”

-If the law later reduced the conviction level to a non-felony under Minnesota Statutes § 609.13, Subdivision 1; and if the conviction was for a felony charge on the “crime of violence” list; then the person convicted suffers a lifetime ban from possessing firearms under Minnesota Statutes §724.713, Subd.
-1 (10), because the conviction was “punishable by imprisonment for a term exceeding one year” at the time of sentencing, and that person had a “felony conviction” for a period of time.
+If the law later reduced the conviction level to a non-felony under Minnesota Statutes § 609.13, Subdivision 1; and if the conviction was for a felony charge on the “crime of violence” list; then the person convicted suffers a lifetime ban from possessing firearms under Minnesota Statutes §624.713, Subd.
+1 (10).

-What about juvenile adjudications for felony crimes?
+What about felony juvenile adjudications?

 For purposes of gun rights, a Minnesota juvenile adjudication triggers the same gun rights disabilities as an adult “conviction.”
 A juvenile “adjudication” is the functional equivalent to an adult “conviction.”
-See, Minnesota Statutes §242.31, RESTORATION OF CIVIL RIGHTS; POSSESSION OF FIREARMS.
+See, Minnesota Statutes § 242.31, RESTORATION OF CIVIL RIGHTS; POSSESSION OF FIREARMS.

-Civil rights after “misdemeanor crime of domestic violence” conviction
+After “misdemeanor crime of domestic violence” conviction

-Events along a criminal law & gun rights timeline
+Criminal law & gun rights Timeline

 Let’s consider a timeline in a person’s life with the effect of criminal law events on their civil rights.